bakera1/CreditDefaultSwapPricer/README.md

 1. Additional cds_index_all_in_one which can price a whole Credit index in a single call to the library.
 This avoid excessive calls to the single name pricer.
 The new call can accept an array of recovery rates and an array of array of credit spread curves.
 All other inputs are assumed constant across the index credits.
 This call can be used to implement a more efficient skew solver.

-1.1 change in behaviour of return f[0] versus f[1] tuple; constituents versus the index.
+2. change in behaviour of return f[0] versus f[1] tuple; constituents versus the index.

 ```
 C:\github\CreditDefaultSwapPricer\x64>python TestCdsPricerRR.py
 .cob_date: 08/01/2018 pv_dirty: -2792.67 pv_clean: -2797.53 ai: 4.86 wall_time: 421.0 (ms)
 ```

-2. Included a new feature to handle the case when spread curve bootstrapping fails.
+3. Included a new feature to handle the case when spread curve bootstrapping fails.
 The recovery rate is stepped down one basis point at a time until a bootstrappable curve is achievable this is often a problem in a high stress scenario when the recovery rate and perturbated spread curves are not consistently known.

-3. Resolved number of compile errors related to the comparison of unsigned and signed integers.
+4. Resolved number of compile errors related to the comparison of unsigned and signed integers.

-4. The isda.i swig interface has changed and required separate compilation using the swig command line utility.
+5. The isda.i swig interface has changed and required separate compilation using the swig command line utility.

 ```
 swig -c++ -python isda.i
 ```

-5. integration with
+6. integration with MSVC Visual Studio 2017 vintage cl.exe compiler.
+This meant a complete re-write of several parts of the underlying c++ code and new switches to activate c++11 on Linux.
+Several new build switches have been introduced as a result to support the deployment on windows and linux.
 ## Python3 Migration

 The codebase and build scripts rely on Python2.7; we plan to migrate to Python3 and include a setup.py to make the install more consistent and play nicely with pip.
 The migration path was presumed to be easier with a switch to a proper setup.py.
 This also makes the migration to use pip potentially easier and more consistent with the general Python ecosystem.